Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Introduction

-The number of sunspots on the solar surface shows a cyclic variation with a periodicity of roughly 11 yr.
-These sunspots are highly magnetized regions, which are generated through a magnetohydrodynamic dynamo mechanism \cite{parker1955hydromagnetic, charbonneau2010dynamo}.
-Fluctuations in the sunspot activity cycle govern environmental conditions in space and the solar radiative energy input to the Earth's climate system \cite{lean1995reconstruction,crowley2000causes,marsh2003solar}.
-Long-term solar observations reveal intriguing phases of reduced sunspot activity which are termed as grand minima episodes.
-The Maunder minimum was the most recent such phase observed between 1645 to 1715 AD \cite{eddy_maunder_1976}.
-Several long-term solar activity reconstructions based on cosmogenic isotopes like ${Be}^{10}$ in ice cores and $C^{14}$ in tree rings suggest that such grand minima had occurred in the past as well \cite{usoskin_grand_2007, steinhilber20129}.
-The reconstructed data reveal 20 grand minima in the last 9000 years, with the Sun spending roughly 17\% of that time interval in such episodes \cite{usoskin2016solar}.
-Indirect proxies suggest that even during these low activity grand minima phases, the magnetic cycle continues at a subdued level \cite{beer1998active, miyahara2004cyclicity}.
-Such grand minima epochs have recently been confirmed as a special mode of solar dynamo operation, distinct from the regular activity cycle mode \cite{usoskin_evidence_2014,wu_usoskin_2018}.
+With an aim to characterize solar-like dynamos at around their midlife -- i.e., the current age of the Sun we look at long-term solar observations.
+These reveal intriguing phases of reduced sunspot activity that are termed as grand minima episodes, the most recent being the Maunder minimum between 1645 to 1715 AD \citep{eddy_maunder_1976}.
+Several long-term solar activity reconstructions based on cosmogenic isotopes like ${Be}^{10}$ in ice cores and $C^{14}$ in tree rings suggest that such grand minima have also occurred in the past \citep{usoskin_grand_2007}; reconstructed data reveal 20 grand minima in the last 9000 years \citep{usoskin2016solar}.
+Such grand minimum have recently been confirmed as a special mode of solar dynamo operation, distinct from the regular activity cycle mode \citep{usoskin_evidence_2014}.

-Similar low activity phases have been observed in other solar-like stars which have been dubbed ``Maunder minima stars'' \cite{baliunas1995chromospheric}; the nature of magnetic dynamos in these stars is hotly debated.
+Similar low activity phases have been observed in other Sun-like stars, which have been dubbed ``Maunder-minima stars'' \citep{baliunas1995chromospheric}; the nature of magnetic dynamos in these stars is hotly debated.
 A crucial observation is that the main sequence age of these low activity ``Maunder-minima stars'' are typically similar or older compared to the Sun.
-This is thought to be due to stellar spin down through steady angular momentum losses mediated via stellar winds and consequent reduction in the efficiency of the dynamo mechanism \cite{nandy2004,brun2015}.
-Recent observations reveal more intriguing aspects of stellar activity evolution.
-The empirically deduced stellar rotation rate versus age -- which is the basis of gyrochronology based inferences -- breaks down at about the solar age of 4.5 billion years.
-It has been speculated and this might be related to a drastic change in the nature of solar-stellar dynamos at the current solar age \cite{metcalfe2018,metcalfe2017,metcalfe2016}.
+This is thought to be due to stellar spin down through steady angular momentum losses mediated via stellar winds and consequent reduction in the efficiency of the dynamo mechanism \citep{nandy2004,brun2015}.
+It has been speculated that this might be related to a drastic change in the nature of solar-stellar dynamos at the current solar age \citep{metcalfe2019,metcalfe2017,metcalfe2016}.